-I thank Luiza H Cardoso, Sabine Schmitt, and Chris Donnelly for stimulating discussions, and Paolo Cocco for expert help on the graphical abstract and Figures 1d and e.
-The constructive comments of an anonymous reviewer (J Biol Chem) are explicitly acknowledged.
+I thank Luiza H Cardoso and Sabine Schmitt for stimulating discussions, and Paolo Cocco for expert help on the graphical abstract and Figures 1a and b.
 Contribution to the European Union's Horizon 2020 research and innovation program Grant 857394 (FAT4BRAIN).